-In the state of Nevada, it is unlawful to operate a motor vehicle with blood alcohol concentration (BAC) of .08% or higher.
+In the state of Nevada, it is unlawful to operate a motor vehicle with a blood alcohol concentration (BAC) of .08% or higher.
 Unfortunately, that does not prevent drunk drivers from getting behind the wheel.
 If you have been the victim of a DUI accident, contact The Janda Law Firm to speak with our Las Vegas DUI accident attorney today.
 We can help you pursue the maximum compensation available under the law.

 As reported by the Centers for Disease Control and Prevention (CDC):